beschulz/asio_service_discovery/README.md

 Basic functionality is derived from [boost::asios udp multicast example](http://www.boost.org/doc/libs/1_37_0/doc/html/boost_asio/example/multicast/)
 .

+> **Note**
+> the max packet size for a udp packet is limited.
+This library supports whatever the maximum size for udp packets on the machine(s) it's running on is (~8kb on my machine).
+But keep that in mind, when choosing a service name.
+But anything below a kb will probably be allright.
+If you get a "Message to long" error, be sure, that you did not chose a ridiculously long service name.

 ## requirements

 - asio_service_discovery is using boost::asio, therefore you need the boost asio headers and you need to link agains boost_system.